greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 About a year and a half ago, I proposed to add a major feature to Fontforge, to see how that would go.
 So we added this realtime collaboration feature, which hijacks the *undo* system, and uses the ZeroMQ library to basically broadcast the undo stack across a network.
 So that people can have a realtime collaboration experience.

 This threw up all kinds of problems, it crashed a lot, it was pretty difficult for Dr Ben Martin to develop.
 He has a PhD in computer science, and he could do it.
 But there's very few other people in the world, comparatively, wo can contribute to that codebase.

 So it's been a bit of a dead end, because if I can raise money, through running workshops or other means, to fund development, then it's ok.
 But that's relatively difficult to do.
-Whereas, if it was a web application, then there's millions times more people who have web development skills, and who will also be users of a font editor.
-Not every user has development skills... but enough users would have those skills, and would be able to contribute directly to the improvement of the editor.

 After Madrid, we had a working basic prototype level, so I could do the demo on stage, and it basically works.
 If you set it up right, then it works very well.
 We polished it up a little bit after the LGM 2013, but we didn't really make it rock solid.

 The user interface of FontForge is difficult to work on.
 And working on the Fontforge user interface toolkit doesn't just make any sense whatsoever.
 Because *the web* is the default dominant user interface toolkit for software these days.
 That leads me to the conclusion that we should be writing *web based* font editors.

 One of the things that we did, at LGM 2013, and at the *Interactivos* workshop, the week after the LGM in Madrid, was to work on a web interface to FontForge.
-And the way that this worked in the collaboration mode was that, everytime someone in the collaboration session does something, if the font is in a buildable state, then the font is built, and pushed, using web sockets, to a web page.
-So that you have a live *web-document preview* of your typeface, as you're developing it.
+And the way that this worked in the collaboration mode was that, everytime someone in the work session does something, if the font is in a buildable state, then the font is built - and pushed, using web sockets, to a web page.
+You have a live *web-document preview* of your typeface, as you're developing it.

 The way I see the development proceeding, is that we are developing *plugins* for FontForge, for additional functionality.